 - You will be taught by experienced permanent staff, as well as visiting tutors, including Goldsmiths alumnus Ian Rickson (former Artistic Director of the Royal Court), April De Angelis, Duncan Macmillan, Penny Black, and Hanna Slattne.

 - You will have the opportunity to work on an interdisciplinary project with MA Performance Makers and composers from the Department of Music.
 Your final project texts, performed and directed by industry professionals at the Soho Theatre in London, and attended by key industry representatives.

 - Graduates from this programme are highly successful in obtaining commissions, dramaturgy posts and artistic directorships.
 All students receive Professional Orientation and career development support.
 Recent successes include:

 - Tena Štivičić (Three Winters National Theatre 2015)

 - Finn Kennedy (Artistic Director, Tamasha Theatre Company 2015)

 - Melissa Bubnic (Beached at Soho Theatre 2015)

-We have strong links with a large number of London-based practitioners, international networks and organisations, individuals and venues in the field of new performance writing (see our Key Associate Organisations).
+- The programme has strong links to a number of London-based practitioners, international networks, and venues in the field of new performance writing (see our Key Associate Organisations).
 Many of these contribute directly to the teaching of the programme.

 Contact the department